minecraftforum/rules-archive/rules/off_topic/rules.markdown

 # Off Topic

 * Not safe for work content is not allowed
-* Minecraft unrelated content only
+* No Minecraft related content allowed
 * __Do Not Disrupt Roleplay__

     Participating in a Roleplay requires following of that Roleplay's rules.